rNuv/bci-movement-decoding/README.md

 # bci-movement-decoding
-Research Project - Using SVMs to predict movement intent from EEG signals
+Research Project - Using Support Vector Machines to predict movement intent from EEG signals

 [See Project Writeup here](MovementDecoding.pdf)